-Best Dallas Fort Worth School Districts
+Best DFW School Districts

-The three DFW metroplex independent school districts with the highest 2015 district Student Achievement Indexes, Carroll ISD, Lovejoy ISD and Highland Park ISD, were also three of the four area districts distinguished by all campuses in the district attaining Student Achievement Indexes of 90 and above.
+The three Dallas area independent school districts with the highest 2015 district Student Achievement Indexes, Carroll ISD, Lovejoy ISD and Highland Park ISD, were also three of the four area districts distinguished by all campuses in the district attaining Student Achievement Indexes of 90 and above.
 All campuses operated by the Grandview ISD also had campus Student Achievement Indexes higher than 90, but its district Student Achievement Index was not high enough to place it among the top 10 of the 70 districts included in this 2015 DFW best school districts ranking.

 Top 10 Dallas area school districts